 Grants and scholarships are available from the federal government and from the individual medical schools.
 Some opportunities are specifically for individuals who plan to pursue careers in primary care or who agree to practice in under served areas for a pre-determined amount of time.
 Federal Service programs include the Armed Forces Health Professions Scholarship and the National Health Service Corps .
 Scholarships for underrepresented minority students also are available through the National Medical Fellowships .

 How do I apply for financial aid?

 Students applying for financial aid to attend medical school fill out the Free Application for Federal Student Aid (FAFSA) form to be considered for federal financial aid, which is the largest source of assistance.
 Some medical schools will require you to complete additional forms, as well as provide documentation, such as copies of tax returns.
 To be considered for all available financial aid, it is essential that you complete all forms on time.

 Be sure to talk to the financial aid advisor at each of your potential medical schools as early as possible.
-To be considered for certain sources of financial aid, your parents will need to provide their financial information, even if you are financially independent of your parents.
-The financial aid advisors at your prospective schools can give you more information about whether your parents need to submit information and what forms to fill out.
+To be considered for certain sources of financial aid, your parents may need to provide their financial information, even if you are financially independent of your parents.
+The financial aid advisors at your prospective schools can give you more information about whether your parents will need to submit information and what forms to fill out.